johnfigs/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure occurs in the return function of personalDice when the console.log message references 'name'.
+It also occurs as we set dansRoll/zoesRoll to the function personDice.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the parameter name will always be set to Dan, the variable newRoll should always be different.
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll is the anonymous function we are returning inside the personalDice function.

 ### Task 3 - Stretch Goals